 The vibrant seafood market before Rialto Bridge gives a slice of traditional Venetian life.
 If you feel like getting away from the crowds of the Grand Canal, pop in for lunch at a neighbourhood restaurant in Cannaregio.
 A few of Venice's hidden gems are nearby, including the Bridge with no parapet and the old Jewish Ghetto.
 To complete your travel experience in Venice, head out to Burano or Murano islands for a glass-blowing or lace-making workshop.

 The trip from Venice to Bologna takes only 1h 15m by train, so you can spend the night in either city and still enjoy a full day exploring Bologna.
 Start with the University of Bologna, the western world's oldest university.
 The 16th-century Archiginnasio library, old anatomical theatre, and 14th-century Spanish College are some of the historical highlights you shouldn’t miss.
 Walk a bit further into the city centre to Piazza Maggiore – as it's Bologna's main square, it's surrounded by plenty of great restaurants.

 Bologna is exceptional for its cuisine.
 It’s the home of fresh pasta and the namesake of ragù alla bolognese.
-In nearby Parma, 45 minutes away by train, you can even go on parmesan, prosciutto, and balsamic vinegar tasting tours.
+Bologna to Parma, which is 45 minutes away by train, you can even go on parmesan, prosciutto, and balsamic vinegar tasting tours.
 The train from Bologna to Modena, the mecca of balsamic vinegar, takes only 18 minutes.
 Once you're ready to move on, take the 38-minute high-speed Frecciarossa service from Bologna to Florence.